Irrelon/node-irrelon-router/README.md

     git clone git://github.com/coolbloke1324/node-irrelon-router.git

+Modify the igeRouter.js file to set the two variables "configFilePath" and "serverPort". configFilePath should be the absolute path to your config.js file. serverPort determines which port the router will listen on.

+    nano igeRouter.js

 Modify the config.js file to the settings you require.
 You can modify this file at any time and the router will automatically update the internal settings with the new content.
 This is useful if you want to add or remove routes on the fly!

     nano config.js